Does Drinking Water Help Boost Your Immune System?

 5) Heart Health

-Your heart works for you day and night.
-The whole process relies on adequate water intake.
+Your heart works for you day and night, and the whole process relies on adequate water intake.
 Dehydration lowers the amount of blood that flows through the heart, resulting in thick blood.
 One study found that both men and women who drank at least five glasses of water per day halved their risk of dying of coronary heart disease.

 6) Regulates Body Temperature